cdo1828/react-coding-challenge/README.md

+# Notes from Connor
+- The project needs a mapbox-gl access token in the .env file.
+I have left mine in there and it should be valid at the time of sending this project.
+- Run `npm i`, then `npm start`

 # Front End Engineering Challenge

 Design and build a small web application to present USGS earthquake data on a map in the browser.